theonjs/theon/README.md

 #### Mixin

-A `mixin` is a custom user defined function hosting any kind of logic and supporting a free arguments input.
+A `mixin` is a custom user-defined function hosting any kind of logic and supporting a free arguments input.

-The `mixin` entity is analog to its programmaming terminology, meaning it mostly to extend a component with some specific feature as a sort of plug in.
+The `mixin` entity is an analogue to its programming terminology, meaning it mostly extends a component with some specific feature as a sort of plug-in.

 [Mixin example](https://github.com/h2non/theon/blob/master/examples/mixin.js).

-- Can inherit behavior from any other entity.
+- Can inherit behaviour from any other entity.
 - Cannot host other entities.
 - Cannot have other `mixins`.
 - Can perform requests (either by native implementation or inheriting the client from parent entities).